jschauma/spf/README.md

      results in json format:

 	   spf -r 2620:fe::fe -j netmeister.org

+     To expand an arbitrary policy from the command-line:

+	   spf -p "v=spf1 a:example.com include:example.net -all"

 EXIT STATUS
      The spf utility exits 0 on success, and >0 if an error occurs.